 Drinking culture in America changed after World War II.
 As with so many things, we can blame capitalism.
 Ratified January 16, 1919, the 18th Amendment prohibited making, selling, or transporting alcohol.
 It was passed in the hope that this action would prevent alcoholism, drunkenness, and violence associated with drinking.
 It may not surprise anyone that the majority of proponents for the temperance movement were women.
 But it wasn’t because women were prudes or wished to stifle the fun of the men.
 Women had no legal rights and no protection.
 They were considered someone’s property and responsibility, even if that stopped just short of selling them.

 Women were the ones most often affected by the effects of alcohol, in that they suffered at the hands of drunken males.
 Women had no income of their own and no say in how the family finances were used.
 If a woman’s husband drank away all their money, she and her children were destitute with no hope of relief.
 It was not a crime to beat a woman and a woman who was raped was obviously asking for it, so rowdy drunkenness could quickly get out of hand, while the heightened emotions that result from drinking alcohol could lead to physical violence with the knowledge that no help was coming.
-Since women couldn’t control the men or the law, the next best thing was to get rid of the alcohol.
+Since women couldn’t control the men or law enforcement, the next best thing was to get rid of the alcohol.
 In the name of morality and social reform, they recruited men to their side until there was enough support for banning alcohol and it was done.